marine-defrag/marine-defrag-server/README.md

 ### Production consoles

-To access the production Rails console, run `bin/production/console`.
+To access the production Rails console, run `bin/production/console` on your local machine.

-To access the production postgresql console, run `bin/production/psql`.
+To access the production postgresql console, run `bin/production/psql` on your local machine.

 Note that both of these require that you have the correct permissions to access the production environment.